Michigan's Tart Cherry Orchards Struggle To Cope With Erratic Spring Weather

 In 2002 and 2012 freezing spring temperatures wiped out almost the entire tart cherry crop here.
 Nugent jokes that he couldn't harvest enough cherries to make a pie.
 In other years, the yields have varied widely.

-The hot spell in February this year alarmed cherry growers, but the trees are okay for now.
+The hot spell in February this year alarmed cherry growers, but the trees are OK for now.
 However, Jim Nugent hasn't done anything to protect his orchards from the next severe cold snap.
 There is little he can do, in the short run.

 About 30 miles from Nugent's orchard, Todd Springer, another grower, is trying to deal with a different problem related to climate change – poor pollination.
 He says the honey bees that usually pollinate his fruit don't like the erratic spring weather.
 If there's a strong wind or if it's rainy or cold, honey bees stay in the hive.